2016 Tamil Nadu Legislative Assembly election: Campaign to vote

 To ensure that the electorate exercise their right to vote, the Election Commission of India (ECI) launched their own campaign in Tamil Nadu.
 The Chief Electoral Officer for the Tamil Nadu assembly elections, Rajesh Lakhoni, utilised social media platforms by creating memes and tweets themed around films, which have a huge reach in Tamil Nadu.
 Additionally, the Election Commission also recruited media personalities Suriya, Ashwin and Karthik, whose campaigning videos were filmed and shared on social media.
-The Election Commission also partnered with Twitter, for the first time in India, to boost its #TN100Percent hashtag campaign.
+The Election Commission also partnered with Twitter(X) for the first time in India, to boost its #TN100Percent hashtag campaign.
 Twitter users who have made use of the hashtag will be reminded to vote on the day of voting.
 Twitter and Facebook collaborated with ECI in its awareness campaign on striving for 100 per cent voting in the polls.